McDonnell F2H Banshee: US Navy and Marine Corps

 The F2H-2P flew reconnaissance missions during the Korean War, primarily with the USMC.
 At that time of the war, surface-to-air missiles had not yet been deployed and few enemy aircraft had radar, while AA guns were ineffective against fast, high-altitude targets.
 Air defense was still largely visual, and so a lone high-flying F2H-2P was almost impossible for ground forces to shoot down.
 The aircraft was in demand for its invaluable battlefield photography.
 F2H-2Ps had USAF fighter escorts when in areas frequented by enemy fighters.
 Despite being deployed constantly throughout the war, only two F2H-2Ps were lost to radar-directed AA gunfire, and suffered no air-to-air losses.

 The USN deployed the radar-equipped F2H-3 and F2H-4 for all-weather fleet defense after the Korean War as a stopgap measure until the swept wing Grumman F-9 Cougar and McDonnell F3H Demon, and delta wing Douglas F4D Skyray could be deployed.
 Later Banshee variants were only briefly on the front lines and saw no action.
 Similarly, the F2H-2P was superseded by the F9F-8P (later RF-9J) variant of the F9F Cougar and the F8U-1P (later RF-8A) variant of the Vought F8U Crusader as these aircraft became available.

-In 1954, a Banshee flew coast-to-coast, nonstop without refueling, approximately 1,900 mi from NAS Los Alamitos, California to NAS Cecil Field, Florida, in approximately four hours.
+During 1954, a Banshee flew coast-to-coast, nonstop without refueling, approximately 1,900 mi from NAS Los Alamitos, California to NAS Cecil Field, Florida, in approximately four hours.

 During the Korean War, the US was concerned about the lack of intelligence available should there be a war in Europe involving the Soviet Union, in particular on the location of airfields.
 The US Navy's "Operation Steve Brody", with four F2H-2P photo reconnaissance Banshees were to fly from a carrier on routine maneuvers off Greece and fly north, photographing Russian territory bordering the Black Sea.
 In May 1952, this was presented to Secretary of Defense Robert A. Lovett, but Lovett canceled it.

-Later, in 1955, fears of a possible Chinese invasion of Taiwan resulted in Marine F2H-2Ps making 27 overflights of possible Chinese staging areas without incident, escorted by Marine fighter Banshees based in South Korea.
+Later, during 1955, fears of a possible Chinese invasion of Taiwan led to Marine F2H-2Ps performing 27 overflights of possible Chinese staging areas without incident, escorted by Marine fighter Banshees based in South Korea.